Server Extension Programming Guide

 Execute server code.

-Execute your server code manually via the Kii Cloud SDK for Android, iOS, or Unity, or the REST API, or automatically via server hooks.
+Execute your server code manually via the Kii Cloud SDK for Android or iOS, or the REST API, or automatically via server hooks.
 When manually executing server code, you can pass custom parameters from the client to the server code.

 See Executing Server Code to learn more.

 Here are some advantages of using the server extension.